-We’re staying in, then, and creating our own festive approach to a love-laden holiday that originally began with sacrificing a goat to the fertility gods.
-But with this strategy comes challenges, too.
+We’re staying in this year, and creating our own festive approach to a love-laden holiday that originally began with sacrificing a goat to the fertility gods.
+But we acknowledge that this strategy comes with challenges, too.
 Perhaps you want to involve your kids in a special night—but how to reconcile that with an at-least-a-little-special night for you and your significant other?
 Here are some lo-fi but lovely ways to tackle the day that don’t require a lot of pomp and circumstance.
 (Or sacrifice.)

 Make it adventurous.
 Laying down a big, cozy blanket for an indoor picnic (Next to a fireplace?
 Even better!) is a fun way to make dinner memorable.
 Kid-made place settings—maybe heart-shaped, to pin to your lapel—are also a charming way to ensure everyone participates, setting the tone for togetherness.

 Collaborate.
 Whether you’re a fondue family, raclette aficionados, or find inspiration in a raucous baked potato bar, creating a meal that involves sharing is always a great way to go.
 (And go with the flow you must!)

 - Sheet pan dinners.
 Load up a sheet pan earlier in the day or the night before, put it in the fridge, and load it into the oven just as you’re starting the kid bedtime process.
 These can look really elegant and beautiful, like this spatchcock chicken with hasselback potatoes and zucchini fries.
 It only has 25 minutes of prep time and can cook while you have fun making dessert.

 - Slow cooker dinners.
 Sure, the slow cooker has been associated with a lot of lowbrow, un-romantic meals.
 But it’s perfect for creating a meal while you celebrate with your kids, and there are some great options if you search, like this lamb with olives and potatoes.